imjoseangel/sandbox/docs/terminatingpod.md

 > Finalizers are namespaced keys that tell Kubernetes to wait until specific conditions are met before it fully deletes resources marked for deletion.

-**Finalizers** are used to prevent accidental deletion of resources.
-If a *Pod* is stuck on Terminating state check the `metadata/finalizers` of the pod.
+**Finalizers** are used to prevent the accidental deletion of resources.
+If a *Pod* is stuck in the Terminating state check the `metadata/finalizers` of the pod.

-For instance, this example has a `kubernetes` key as `finalizer` normally used on namespaces.
+For instance, this example has a **Kubernetes** key as a *finalizer* normally used on namespaces.

 ```yaml
 kind: Pod